KivutiBrian/Simple-Calculation-App/README.md

 #MyApp
-This is a simple JAVA GUI that adds two numbers
+This is a simple Java swing application that enables one to sum two numbers